-With our portfolio of proprietary alloys (including those with low density) and our commitment to finding collaborative materials solutions, Constellium is the perfect partner for the world’s military aircraft makers.
+With our portfolio of proprietary alloys (including low density alloys) and our collaborative approach, Constellium is the perfect partner for the world’s military aircraft makers.

-Many of the world’s leading defense contractors and Tier One suppliers benefit from our willingness to share our research and collaborate closely to deliver the best material solutions.
+Many of the world’s leading defense contractors and Tier One suppliers benefit from our willingness to share our research and collaborate closely to deliver the best materials solutions.

-In the US market, we are proud to count BAE Systems, Bell Boeing, General Dynamics, Lockheed Martin, Northrop Grumman among our customers.
+In the US market, we are proud to count Lockheed Martin, BAE Systems, Boeing Defense, Space and Security, General Dynamics, and Northrop Grumman among our customers.

-In Europe, BAE Systems, EADS, Dassault and GKN are among the many defense contractors who trust our materials to help them deliver superior military aircraft.
+In Europe, Airbus Group, BAE Systems, Dassault Aviation, and GKN are among the many defense contractors who trust our materials to help produce superior military aircraft.